Souleymane Ndéné Ndiaye

 Souleymane Ndéné Ndiaye (born 6 August 1958) is a Senegalese politician who was Prime Minister of Senegal from 2009 to 2012.
 He was Minister of the Civil Service and Labour in 2005, Director of the Cabinet of the President of the Republic from 2005 to 2007, and Minister of State for the Maritime Economy from 2007 to 2009.
-A lawyer by profession, Ndiaye was a long-time member of the Senegalese Democratic Party (PDS).
-He is also Mayor of Guinguinéo.
+A lawyer by profession, Ndiaye is the president of the National Union for the People (UNP).
+He was also Mayor of Guinguinéo.

 Political career

 Ndiaye was born in Kaolack in 1958 and was first elected as Mayor of Guinguinéo in 2002.
 He served as Spokesman of President Abdoulaye Wade and as a Special Adviser to President Wade.
 He was first appointed to the Senegalese government as Minister of the Civil Service, Labour, Employment, and Professional Organizations on 9 March 2005.
 Adama Sall was appointed to replace Ndiaye in his ministry on 8 August 2005, and Ndiaye was moved to the position of Director of the Cabinet of the President of the Republic.

 Ndiaye was elected to the National Assembly of Senegal in the June 2007 parliamentary election as a departmental candidate of the Sopi Coalition.
 He was then appointed to the government as Minister of State for the Environment and the Protection of Nature on 19 June 2007, as part of the government of Prime Minister Cheikh Hadjibou Soumaré, before being quickly moved to the position of Minister of State for the Maritime Economy on 5 July 2007.
 His ministerial portfolio was expanded to including fishing on 3 December 2007, and later it was expanded again to also include maritime transport.

 Ndiaye was re-elected as Mayor of Guinguinéo in the March 2009 local elections; he was one of the only ministers and PDS leaders to prevail in the local elections, in which the opposition made large gains.
-Following the election, Prime Minister Soumaré resigned and President Abdoulaye Wade appointed Ndiaye as Prime Minister on 30 April 2009.
+Following the election, Prime Minister Soumaré resigned and President Abdoulaye Wade appointed Ndiaye as prime minister on 30 April 2009.